Those magnificent links

 Computer programmers who

-gained their experience in the days before the arrival of the internet, when
+gained experience in the days before the arrival of the internet, when their

-doubtless remember their forerunners, the “jump” and “goto”
+remember their forerunners: the “jump” and “goto”

 instructions.
-Then, as now, there were pros & cons to their uses and were
+Then as now, there were pros & cons to their uses and were

 much maligned as the source of excessive complexity, errors and bugs.
+Web

-Hyperlinks have some similarities, but have many overwhelming benefits. . .
+hyperlinks have some similarities, but have many overwhelming benefits...

 o